MichaelJendryke/PythonTutorial2018/README.md

 9. (Database interaction)

 ## Goals
-Be able to set up your python programming environment; use command line arguments to read, modify and write files (text and images); plot graphs and figures, batch download data from the internet; and if time permits, interact with a database.
+Be able to set up your python programming environment; use command line arguments to read, modify and write files (text and images); plot graphs and figures; batch download data from the internet; and (if time permits) interact with a database.